Open-Speech-EkStep/open-speech-ekstep.github.io/docs/intelligent_data_pipelines.md

         local_output_file_path: ''
 ```

-#### Steps to run
+#### Steps to run:

 * We have to configure **sourcepathforsnr** in airflow variable where our raw data is stored.

 * Other variable that we need to configure is **snrcatalogue** in that we need to add our source(s) name which we want to process and following parameters:
-    1. count: Count of files that we want to process in one trigger.
+  - count: Count of files that we want to process in one trigger.
-    2. format: The format of the raw audio file in bucket.
+  - format: The format of the raw audio file in bucket.
-    3. language: Language of source(s).
+  - language: Language of source(s).
-    4. parallelism: Number of pods that will be up in one run.
+  - parallelism: Number of pods that will be up in one run.
 If parallelism is not defined then number of pod = count.

     ex:-